 The Leadership Challenge touches upon almost all that is necessary to be a great leader.

 Now that does not guarantee they are right or know better than anyone else, and surveys can be notoriously poor formats of collecting data.
-However, they still give a more quantitative foundations to what they say.
+However, they still give more quantitative foundations to what they say.

 I listed a few major cons there, but if you have been reading around here I am often more demanding of great books than of average ones.